vladrich/x11-window-search/README.md

 [dmenu(1)]: https://manpages.debian.org/unstable/suckless-tools/dmenu.1.en.html

-`filter` key tells what windows should be filtered out.
+`filter-out` key tells what windows should be filtered out.
 Each value in a subkey is an array of regexes.
 See the defaults in `fvwm-window-search` file.

 ## Bugs